-The Easiest 2-Ingredient Crockpot BBQ Chicken is made using just chicken and BBQ sauce!
-Perfect for meal prep, you can make pulled chicken sandwiches, pizzas, salads and more using this tasty, juicy chicken!
+The Easiest 2-Ingredient Crockpot BBQ Chicken with kale slaw is made using just chicken and BBQ sauce – it's perfect for meal prep!

 Why cook chicken in a Crockpot?

 Although a slow cooker isn’t ideal for every cooking situation, it does offer some great advantages, especially when it comes to making the perfect pulled chicken.

 - It’s convenient – flip it on in the morning and come home to a ready-to-eat meal!